 A. Data tables include markup (e.g. tags or styles) that identifies row and column headers in a manner that is compatible with assistive technology (or are rendered by an application such as a browser, media player, or reader that offers this functionality).
-Pass Additional Information: Tables passed 10/10.
-Table found on pages: 1.3(5), 1.4(4), 1.5.
-All tables found were recognized by NVDA and were able to be navigated using the table quick keys by column and row.
-The version checked was the html version on Google Chrome because the PDF version was unavailable for evaluation.
+Fail Additional Information: 0/10 tables pass.